New York Today: Three Muslim Women To Be Paid $180k Following NYPD Hijab Fiasco

 Women found wearing one may face a fine of about $1,000, and their social security benefits voided.
 The ban in Bulgaria was condemned by Amnesty International, with its Europe Director, John Dalhuisen, stating that it infringed on the women’s rights to freedom of expression and religious beliefs.
 The following was his exact statement.

 “Women in Bulgaria should be free to dress as they please and to wear the burqa or the niqab as an expression of their identity or beliefs.
 This ban violates their rights to freedom of expression and religion.
-This law is part of a disturbing trend of intolerance, xenophobia and racism in Bulgaria.
+This law is part of a disturbing trend of intolerance, xenophobia and, racism in Bulgaria.

 Legitimate security concerns can be met with targeted restrictions on the complete covering of the face in well-defined high-risk locations and not through a blanket discriminatory ban such as this.”